-To build a top of the funnel strategy, you should start with the buyer’s pain points or problems that they experience with respect to your product.
+To build a top-of-the-funnel strategy, you should start with your buyer’s pain points or problems.

-Let’s use a different real-world example to walk through this exercise together.
+Let’s use a real-world example to walk through this together.

-Maybe they want to accelerate their sales cycle, generate more leads from their website, or automate lead qualification.
+Maybe they want to shorten their sales cycle, generate more leads from their website, or automate lead qualification.

 These are all pain points or JTBD that Drift can help them solve.

-Our process involves a mix of several approaches:
+Our process at Optimist involves a mix of several approaches:

 - Competitor analysis